notizklotz/msfs-google-maps/README.md

 Features:
 - Google Maps and OpenStreetMap support
+- Special tailor made map for Flight Simulator using Maptiler Cloud
+  - Hidpi/Retina support
+  - Latin letter labels
+  - Hills and elevation in feet
+  - Toggleable elevation contours
-- Displaying route with different colors indicating aircraft's altitude (inspired by [Flightradar24](https://www.flightradar24.com/))
+- Displaying route with different colors indicating aircraft's altitude (inspired by [Flightradar24](https://www.flightradar24.com/), not supported on Maptiler map)
 - Finding and displaying airports within a specified distance from the aircraft

 ## How to use